 In December 2018, we entered into three year Executive Employment Agreements with Mr. Cutillo and Mr. Ballschmiede, which agreements provide for automatic one-year extensions unless either party notifies the other of their intention not to extend.
-The current term of the agreements will expire on December 11, 2022.
-Under the agreements, Mr. Cutillo will receive an annual base salary of \$790,000 and Mr. Ballschmiede will receive an annual base salary of \$530,000, which amounts reflect the annual base salary of each executive as of January 2021, as adjusted by the committee in its discretion as provided in the agreements.
-Each agreement also provided for a grant of PSUs (the "Supplemental PSUs") that expire in four equal tranches beginning December 31, 2020 through 2023, with each tranche vesting if aggressive EPS targets are achieved on or before the expiration date for such tranche.
-As a result of the Company's strong financial performance, all Supplemental PSU's have vested.
+The current term of the agreements will expire on December 11, 2023.
+Under the agreements, Mr. Cutillo will receive an annual base salary of \$830,000 and Mr. Ballschmiede will receive an annual base salary of \$575,000, which amounts reflect the annual base salary of each executive as of January 2022, as adjusted by the committee in its discretion as provided in the agreements.
 During the term of the agreements, each executive is eligible to receive short-term and long-term incentive compensation and to receive equity-based long-term incentive awards under the Company's applicable plans and programs (on terms no less favorable to awards made to the Company's other senior executive employees), in each case based upon the achievement of applicable performance standards.
 In addition, Mr. Cutillo will be entitled to use of a Company-provided vehicle and related costs.
-Each agreement also contains non-compete and non-solicitation covenants that apply during the term of the agreement and for the 12month period following termination of the executive's employment, as well as standard confidentiality and mutual nondisparagement covenants that apply during the term of the Agreement and continue indefinitely after termination of the Executive's employment.
+Each agreement also contains non-compete and non-solicitation covenants that apply during the term of the agreement and for the 12-month period following termination of the executive's employment, as well as standard confidentiality and mutual non-disparagement covenants that apply during the term of the Agreement and continue indefinitely after termination of the Executive's employment.

 Each executive is entitled to receive certain benefits in the event of the termination of his employment under certain circumstances in addition to any accrued obligations due at the time of termination.